void-type/VoidCore/README.md

         public string Email { get; }
     }

-    // A validator for the request
-    public class RequestValidator : RuleValidatorAbstract<Request>
+    // A rule-based validator for the request..
+See below for more on this. public class RequestValidator : RuleValidatorAbstract<Request>
     {
         public RequestValidator()